Tamura, Fukushima: Evacuation after the Fukushima Daiichi Nuclear Disaster

 After the Fukushima Daiichi Nuclear Disaster on 11 March 2011, the area containing the former village of Miyakoji was evacuated.
 On 1 April 2012 residents were allowed to return during daytime hours as decontamination work progressed.
 The evacuation order was lifted on 1 April 2014.
 However, doubts remain as to the effectiveness of the radiation decontamination efforts.

 Government

 Tamura has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 20 members.
 Tamura, together with Tamura District contribute two members to the Fukushima Prefectural Assembly.
 In terms of national politics, the city is part of Fukushima 3rd district of the lower house of the Diet of Japan.

 Economy

 The economy of Tamura is primarily agricultural.
 Rice, beef and dairy cattle, and vegetable production predominates.
 The area is also known for its bottled mineral water and sake rice wine.

 Education

-Tamura has 16 public elementary schools and seven public junior high school operated by the city government, and one public high school operated by the Fukushima Board of Education.
+As of 2023, Tamura has eight public elementary schools and seven junior high schools operated by the Tamura City Board of Education.
+There is also one high school operated by the Fukushima Prefecture Board of Education.